+"Today for tomorrow" begins with vocational training.
 The plant counts on professionals of tomorrow from within its own ranks.
-Currently there are more than 70 apprentices who receive a profound training in industrial and technical professions.
-Flexible working time models, a variety of trainings and future oriented apprenticeships are measures to secure the future and competitiveness of the plant.
+Currently there are more than 80 apprentices who receive a profound training in industrial and technical professions to make sure that BMW motorcyclists can follow the call of the road for years to come.